-3.2.9 Timecode Monitoring on HD Recorders
+3.2.7 TIMECODE MONITORING ON HD RECORDERS

-The third page of the Server Monitoring section displays the following information:
+One page of the Server Monitoring section displays the following information:

-- LTC timecode on the XT[2]+ server - VITC or HANC timecodes on the various recorders
+- LTC timecode on the XS server - VITC timecode on the various recorders

-3.2.10 LOG MANAGEMENT
+3.2.8 LOG MANAGEMENT

-The fourth page of the Server Monitoring section displays a menu dedicated to log management.
-This new page allows a user-friendly and easy management of the logs where log files can be accessed from a remote computer while the Multicam is still in use.
+From the Server Monitoring section, the 3rd page, in XS 'SCSI', or the fourth page, in XS 'SAS', displays a menu dedicated to log management.
+This page allows a user-friendly and easy management of the logs where log files can be accessed from a remote computer while the Multicam is still in use.